 While I think these reflection questions will be most useful to writers who already have a broad sense of what their project is about in relation to the literature, and who have already generated a lot of words, the questions can be used by any writer at any point in the writing and revising process.

-This exercise is unlike other approaches to #AcWriMo, in that it is not about pursuing quantitative goals like writing a set number of words, writing for a set amount of time, or hitting a certain deadline.
+What set this exercise apart from other approaches to #AcWriMo in that it was not about pursuing quantitative goals like writing a set number of words, writing for a set amount of time, or hitting a certain deadline.
 Those kinds of goals are important, especially when you’re in a phase of your project that you need to write a lot just to discover what you think, or you have a strong plan and outline for what you need to write.
-But ScholarShape AcWriMo2k18 is less about pursuing quantitative goals based on word quotas, time logs, and deadlines, and more about pursuing an intangible intention: we aim to make the kind of deep conceptual progress that is hard to measure and hard to brag about on Twitter, but indispensable to producing writing that will ultimately be powerful and compelling for the reader.
+But ScholarShape AcWriMo2k18 was less about pursuing quantitative goals based on word quotas, time logs, and deadlines, and more about pursuing an intangible intention: making the kind of deep conceptual progress that is hard to measure and hard to brag about on Twitter, but indispensable to producing writing that will ultimately be powerful and compelling for the reader.

 If you’re in a phase of your project where quantitative goals make sense, you can use these reflection questions as a supplement to, rather than a replacement for, those goals.
 And no matter where you are and what you’re working on, I hope these questions will feel profoundly centering and energizing in the midst of a long, often lonely process of writing and revising.